-The gospel of John tells us, in no uncertain terms, that not a SINGLE person has gone to heaven except the Son of Man (Jesus Christ) who came from heaven (John 3:13).
+The gospel of John tells us, clearly, that not a SINGLE person has gone to where God's throne exists except the Son of Man (Jesus Christ - John 3:13).
 The apostle Peter reiterates this point in Acts 2:29 and 34 when, preaching to a large crowd of people on the day of Pentecost, he proclaimed that King David was not only dead (and his body was still in its tomb) but that he had NOT gone to heaven!
 The only one resurrected, again according to Peter, was Christ!